Cross section (physics)

-In physics, the cross section is a measure of the probability that a specific process will take place in a collision of two particles.
-For example, the Rutherford cross-section is a measure of probability that an alpha particle will be deflected by a given angle during an interaction with an atomic nucleus.
-Cross section is typically denoted σ (sigma) and is expressed in units of area, more specifically in barns.
+In physics, the cross section is a measure related to the probability that a specific process will take place in a collision of two particles.
+For example, the Rutherford cross section is a measure of probability that an alpha particle will be deflected by a given angle during an interaction with an atomic nucleus.
+Cross section is typically denoted σ (sigma) and has dimension of area, with units of square meter or more often in barns.
 In a way, it can be thought of as the size of the object that the excitation must hit in order for the process to occur, but more exactly, it is a parameter of a stochastic process.

 When two discrete particles interact in classical physics, their mutual cross section is the area transverse to their relative motion within which they must meet in order to scatter from each other.
-If the particles are hard inelastic spheres that interact only upon contact, their scattering cross section is related to their geometric size.
+If the particles are hard hard spheres that interact only upon contact, their scattering cross section is related to their geometric size.
 If the particles interact through some action-at-a-distance force, such as electromagnetism or gravity, their scattering cross section is generally larger than their geometric size.

 When a cross section is specified as the differential limit of a function of some final-state variable, such as particle angle or energy, it is called a differential cross section (see detailed discussion below).
 When a cross section is integrated over all scattering angles (and possibly other variables), it is called a total cross section or integrated total cross section.
 For example, in Rayleigh scattering, the intensity scattered at the forward and backward angles is greater than the intensity scattered sideways, so the forward differential scattering cross section is greater than the perpendicular differential cross section, and by adding all of the infinitesimal cross sections over the whole range of angles with integral calculus, we can find the total cross section.